Project Sponsor

 Purpose

 This project restores 6,000 feet of riparian vegetation along two separate sections of Wolf Lodge Creek to reduce lateral streambank erosion and reestablish habitat for Westslope Cutthroat Trout.
-The Kootenai Shoshone Soil and Water Conservation District is working with a private landowner and contractor to replace a rusted culvert currently located on a tributary to lower Wolf Lodge Creek and to stabilize adjacent streambanks.
+The Kootenai Shoshone Soil and Water Conservation District worked with a private landowner and contractor to replace a rusted culvert located on a tributary to lower Wolf Lodge Creek and to stabilize adjacent streambanks.
 Willow planting started in 2023 and was completed in fall 2024.
+A temporary electric fence was placed in 2023 to keep livestock and wild animals away from the bank and the new willows protected.
+It will remain in place until the trees are established.
+Monitoring will continue through 2026.

 This project continues nine years of restoration efforts in the Wolf Lodge watershed.
 More information is provided at Restoration Partnership.